OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

 The iteration hierarchy is structurally the same as it would be with one output.
-Even though there're multiple surrogate models for multiple outputs, they are still contained within only one MetaModel component.
+Even though there are multiple surrogate models for multiple outputs, they are still contained within only one MetaModel component.
 So once again there is the MetaModel component separately added to each workflow and the ``trig_calc`` component being added to the validation stage so that comparative values may be generated.